 All of Rice’s medical plan options cover prescription drugs through our Pharmacy Benefit Manager (PBM), Express Scripts (ESI).
-To access your pharmacy benefits, simply provide your Aetna id card to the pharmacist, and direct the pharmacist to the information on the back of the card.
-Your Aetna id number is also your pharmacy id number.
-In the event that you have not received your Aetna id card, or only printed the front of it, the necessary information is listed below.
+To access pharmacy benefits, employees should provide their Aetna ID card to the pharmacist and direct the pharmacist to the information on the back of the card.
+The Aetna ID number is also the pharmacy ID number.
+In the event that an employee has not received their Aetna ID card, or only printed the front of it, the necessary information is listed below.

-Your prescription drug benefit features a formulary drug list.
+Prescription drug benefits features a formulary drug list.
 A “formulary” is a list of medications organized into groups or “Tiers.”

 |Formulary Tier Definitions|